 Yahushua Becomes High Priest

 By Yahushua’s death and resurrection into eternal life, he also became our high priest, i.e., our intercessor (Heb.
 3:1-2).
-We read in the book of Hebrews, with regard to Yahushua’s priesthood:
+We read in the book of Hebrews, concerning to Yahushua’s priesthood:

 Whence also he (Yahushua) is able to completely save those who approach through him to the deity, always living to intercede for them.
 For such a high priest he became, sacred, harmless, undefiled, separated from sinners, and becoming higher than the heavens: who has no necessity day by day, as the (earthly) high priests, first for his own sins to offer up sacrifices, then for those of the people; for this he did, having offered up himself once for all.
 (Hebrews 7:24-27)